Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Learning Procedure

-Empirically, the performance of the learned algorithm is significantly improved by the following two design choices, namely randomizing the trajectory length and using the ratio of successive losses.
-The motivation is to prevent overfitting and to learn a scale-independent contraction of the loss: \\ \textit{1) Ratio of Losses:} Since the algorithm $\mathcal{A}(\alpha, \cdot)$ should achieve a small risk $\mathcal{R}(\alpha) = \expectation_\rvec{S} [\ell(\alpha, \cdot)]$, yet minimizing $\mathcal{R}$ is intractable, the canonical loss function to be minimized is $\hat{\mathcal{R}}(\alpha, D_N) = \frac{1}{N} \sum_{i=1}^N \ell(\alpha, \theta_i)$.
-As $\space{H}$ might be high-dimensional, we resort to stochastic empirical risk minimization, that is, in each iteration the observed loss would be of the form $\ell(\alpha, \theta_i)$.
-While this kind of loss was used extensively before, for learning-to-optimize it has a strong disadvantage: The overall outcome gets penalized only after the application of the \emph{whole} algorithm, that is, after $n_{\rm{max}}$ iterations of the update-step.
-Thus, it does not take the trajectory into account.
-Further, often it is hard to minimize and does not lead to the desired performance.
-To circumvent this, \cite{Andrychowicz_Denil_Gomez_Hoffman_Pfau_Schaul_Shillingford_DeFreitas_2016} proposed to use the sum over the incurred losses, that is, to consider $\Tilde{\ell}_{\rm{train}}(\alpha, \theta, \iter{x}{0}) := \sum_{i=1}^n \ell(\iter{x}{i}, \theta)$.
-Again, this formulation has a decisive flaw: Under most objectives, if the algorithm performs reasonably well, the loss at the beginning is \emph{several orders} of magnitude larger than the loss at the end, that is, $\ell(\iter{x}{1}, \theta) \gg \ell(\iter{x}{n}, \theta)$.
-Hence, $\Tilde{\ell}_{\rm{train}}$ mainly penalizes the loss at the beginning, leading to an algorithm that minimizes the loss very fast in early iterations, but slows down \emph{a lot} in later iterations.
+The canonical loss function to be minimized is the empirical risk $\hat{\mathcal{R}}(\notation{\realHyp, \realData}) = \frac{1}{N} \sum_{i=1}^N \ell(\notation{\realHyp, \realPar_i})$, and, if $\notation{\hypSpace}$ is high-dimensional or if $N$ is large, one resorts to stochastic empirical risk minimization.
+While this kind of loss was used extensively before, for learning-to-optimize it has a strong disadvantage: Only the overall outcome after $n_{\rm{max}}$ iterations gets penalized.
+Thus, it does not take the performance along the trajectory into account.
+Further, often it is hard to minimize (due to training instabilities) and does not lead to the desired performance.
+To circumvent this, \cite{Andrychowicz_Denil_Gomez_Hoffman_Pfau_Schaul_Shillingford_DeFreitas_2016} proposed to use $\Tilde{\ell}_{\rm{train}}(\notation{\realHyp, \realPar}, \iter{x}{0}) := \sum_{i=1}^n \ell(\iter{x}{i}, \notation{\realPar})$.
+Again, this formulation has a decisive flaw: Under most objectives, if the algorithm performs reasonably well, the loss at the beginning is \emph{several orders} of magnitude larger than the loss at the end.
+Hence, $\Tilde{\ell}_{\rm{train}}$ mainly penalizes the loss at the beginning, leading to an algorithm that minimizes the loss very fast in early iterations, yet slows down a lot in later iterations.
 This is due to $\Tilde{\ell}_{\rm{train}}$ being \emph{scale-sensitive}.
 Additionally, the incurred loss might vary strongly with the initialization $\iter{x}{0}$ alone, thereby introducing ambiguity into the incurred losses.
-We propose to use the \emph{ratio of losses} of successive iterates:
+We propose to use the \emph{ratio of consecutive losses}: